wtsi-svi/ReadServer/demo/README.md

 # ReadServer demo

-This is an example for demonstrating how to build a ReadServer.
+This is an example for demonstrating how to build a population BWT ReadServer.

 <br>
 The test dataset is taken from the following paper: